-Particulars Regular Plan (% p.a. of daily net assets) Investment Management and Advisory Fees Trustee fee Audit fees Custodian fees Registrar & Transfer Agent's Fees Marketing & Selling expense including Agents Commission Cost related to investor communications Cost of fund transfer from location to location Cost of providing account statements and dividend redemption cheques Upto 2.50 and warrants Costs of statutory Advertisements Cost towards investor education & awareness (at least 2 bps) Brokerage & transaction cost over and above 12 bps and 5 bps for cash and derivative market trades respectively Service tax on expenses other than investment and advisory fees Service tax on brokerage and transaction cost Other Expenses\$ Maximum total expense ratio (TER) permissible under Regulation 52 (6) (c) Upto 2.50 (i) and (6) (a) - Additional expenses for gross new inflows from specified cities (more Upto 0.30 specifically elaborated below) The aforesaid does not include service tax on investment management and advisory fee The same is more specifically elaborated below.
+Particulars ICICI Prudential India Recovery Fund - Series 5 (% p.a. of daily net assets)

+Investment Management and Advisory Fees

+Trustee fee

+Audit fees

+Custodian fees

+Registrar & Transfer Agent's Fees

+Marketing & Selling expense including Agents Commission

+Cost related to investor communications

+Cost of fund transfer from location to location

+Cost of providing account statements and dividend redemption Up to 2.50

+cheques and warrants

+Costs of statutory Advertisements

+Cost towards investor education & awareness (at least 2 bps)

+Brokerage & transaction cost over and above 12 bps and 5 bps for cash

+and derivative market trades respectively

+Service tax on expenses other than investment and advisory fees

+Service tax on brokerage and transaction cost

+Other Expenses\$

+Maximum total expense ratio (TER) permissible under Regulation 52 (6) Up to 2.50

+(c) (i) and (6) (a)

+Additional expenses for gross new inflows from specified cities (more Up to 0.30

+specifically elaborated below)

+The aforesaid does not include service tax on investment management a same is more specifically elaborated below. and advisory fees.
+The